algosup/2024-2025-project-4-web-fpga-team-1/technicalSpecifications/technicalSpecifications.md

 ### 5.3 Project Scenario

-- **Teacher Use Case:** Teachers can effortlessly upload and organize Verilog files along with associated testbenches, subsequently generating relevant simulation results and data sets.
+- **Teacher Use Case:** Teachers can effortlessly upload and organize Verilog files along with associated test benches, subsequently generating relevant simulation results and data sets.
 - **Student Use Case:** Students gain access to a curated selection of application examples, visualize FPGA layouts in a clear 2D format, and interact with the simulation through intuitive controls, enhancing their learning experience.

 ---